Leblons History, Family Crest & Coats of Arms

-.
-It was a name for someone who was a person who was "blanc" or in English "white."
-It was no doubt originally given to a man with white or blond hair and the feminine form, Blanche, was usually given to a woman that possessed great beauty CITATION[CLOSE]
+The surname Leblons is derived from the French word "blanc", which translates to "white".
+It was no doubt originally given to a man with white or blond hair and the feminine form, blanche, was usually given to a woman that possessed great beauty.

 Early Origins of the Leblons family